radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 * Simplest model is run a single container in every Pod.
 But we can run multiple containers in a single Pod.
 * Pods themselves don't actually run applications - applications always run in containers.
 * Pod is just an execution environment to run one or more containers.
+* If there are multiple containers running in a Pod, they all share the same Pod environment including the network stack, volumes, IPC namespace, shared memory, and more.
+Ex: all containers in the same Pod will share the same IP address.

+### Pod as the unit of scaling

+* Pod - minimum unit of scheduling in Kubernetes.
+* If you need to scale an app, you add or remove Pods.
+You *do not* scale by ad